ncoelho/jekyll-netlify-boilerplate/_docs/create-bitcoin-wallet.md

 You can either click on the "Add now" button or the "+" icon in the top right corner

-{% include phone-screenshot-image.html lightbox="true" img="bluewallet-first-page.png" alt="BlueWallet's first page" %}
+{% include phone-screenshot-image.html img="bluewallet-first-page.png" alt="BlueWallet's first page" %}

 That will take you to the "add wallet" screen.